 5. Your friend receives the message and runs it through his private key to decode it, restoring it to plain text.

 This is a vastly simplified explanation of the process, but anyone curious about the nuts and bolts can find plenty more technical resources online.

 PGP is most often used for encrypting emails, and there are many services to help you do that, like Thunderbird’s Enigmail add-on.
 Beyond that, you can use your imagination: PGP can encrypt any text you need and can even be used on whole directories and drives.
-Investigative journalists often list their public keys online to make it easier for anonymous sources to get in touch with them, and sellers on darknet markets often use it to ensure that their customers’ personal information stays secret.
+Investigative journalists often list their public keys online to make it easier for anonymous sources to get in touch with them, and sellers on darknet markets often use it to ensure their customers’ personal information stays secret.

 Getting your own key pair is actually much easier than it sounds.
 You don’t need to understand anything at all about cryptography.
 You just have to figure out a few simple programs.

 2. Install Gpg4win.
-Make sure GnuPG (the actual encryption package) and Kleopatra (A nice user interface) are installed; the other components are optional, but it can’t hurt to have them.
+Make sure GnuPG (the actual encryption package) and Kleopatra (a nice user interface) are installed.
+The other components are optional, but it can’t hurt to have them.

 3. Once everything is installed, find the Kleopatra program on your computer and open it.

 4. Go to the “File” tab and select “New Certificate.”

 5. Since you want PGP keys, select “Create a personal OpenPGP key pair.”